Husna Ahmad

-Husna Parvin Ahmad, OBE (হুসনা পারভীন আহমেদ; born 28 June 1964) is a Pakistan-born British humanitarian and writer.
-She is the CEO of Global One 2015, a women-led INGO.
+Husna Parvin Ahmad, OBE (হুসনা পারভীন আহমেদ; born 28 June 1964) is a British humanitarian and writer, and the CEO of Global One 2015, a women-led INGO.
 She is Secretary-General of the World Muslim Leadership Forum.
 She was the chief executive officer of the Faith Regen Foundation.

 Early life

 Husna Ahmad was born in Dhaka, East Pakistan (now Bangladesh), and moved to the United Kingdom at the age of four.
 She has a PhD in International Environmental Law from the School of Oriental and African Studies, University of London.

 Career

-From June 2006 to March 2013, Husna Ahmad was CEO of Faith Regen Foundation.
+From June 2006 to March 2013, Ahmad was CEO of Faith Regen Foundation.
 She was a member of Faith Regen Foundation's staff since its inception in October 2001 and has previously held the position of director of operations.

 Ahmad sat on the advisory board of the East London Mosque.
 She held the role of deputy chief executive of the Forum against Islamophobia and Racism and was a principal officer in the Royal Borough of Kensington and Chelsea.
 She previously sat on the Department for Work and Pensions' Ethnic Minority Advisory Group (EMAG).
 She also sat on the Community Development Forum of the London Health Commission.
 She was the co-chair of the National Council of Faiths and Beliefs in Further Education.

 In March 2005, Ahmad was on the judging panel for The Muslim News Awards for Excellence.
 In 2008, she was a member of a Ministerial Working Group on Child Poverty in London.

 In November, 2009, Ahmad was invited to join a UK Muslim Women Delegation to the Grand Mosque in Kuwait.
 Also in 2009, she was invited by the Foreign & Commonwealth Office to join a British Muslims delegation to Iran.

 In 2011, Ahmad joined the Centre for the Modern Family, a think tank launched by Scottish Widows to improve the understanding of the challenges facing modern British families.
 In 2011, she co-authored The Green Guide For Hajj, with EcoMuslim consultant Omar Faruk, the book encourages ecologically sustainable practices among Hajj pilgrims and promotes the role Muslims can play in protecting nature.
 In 2012, she wrote Islam and Water, the story of Hajjar second wife of the Islamic prophet Ibrahim, in particular her search for water, which is commemorated every year in the Hajj.
 Both books were commissioned by the Alliance of Religions and Conservation.